The excitement continues! After a fantastic inaugural season in 2018, the Chelmer Girls Cricket Challenge will be back again in 2019!

-Kicking off in October 2018 for the first time, Wests is running this cricket event for MSW girls at our Chelmer Sports Ground Facility on Friday nights between October 11 and November 22.
+Wests will running this cricket event again for MSW girls at our Chelmer Sports Ground Facility and other facilities on Friday nights between October 11 and November 22.

 Check out the details of the Chelmer Girls Cricket Challenge in this brochure: